 The Blackwell series began in 2003 with a game called Bestowers of Eternity, a free downloadable game that can still be found in the AGS Archives.
 The free game garnered a surprising amount of attention, and Dave Gilbert, the creator of Bestowers of Eternity, decided to revamp the game and re-release it as a polished, commercial product.
 And so, in 2006, Dave Gilbert founded Wadjet Eye Games, releasing The Shivah and the first game in the Blackwell series, The Blackwell Legacy, in the same year.
-The subsequent Blackwell games released as follows: Blackwell Unbound released in late 2007, Blackwell Convergence released in the summer of 2009, and Blackwell Deception released in the fall of 2011.
+The subsequent Blackwell games were released as follows: Blackwell Unbound released in late 2007, Blackwell Convergence released in the summer of 2009, and Blackwell Deception released in the fall of 2011.
 All of these games can now be purchased through the Blackwell Bundle on Steam and gog.com.

 And now, after eight years (eleven, if you count Bestowers of Eternity), the Blackwell series is coming to an end.
 It’s sort of a bittersweet feeling, being excited for the final installment of such a beloved franchise, but knowing that after that, it’s the end.
 And so, in honor of this week’s release of Wadjet Eye’s The Blackwell Epiphany, I want to share my top five reasons for why you should get excited and pre-order the game.
 I’m telling you, this Thursday is going to be great!